curl/everything-curl/http/post/browsersends.md

 A slightly different way is to save the HTML page containing the form, and then edit that HTML page to redirect the 'action=' part of the form to your own server or a test server that just outputs exactly what it gets.
-Completing that form submission will then show you exactly how a browser sends it.
+Completing that form submission shows you exactly how a browser sends it.

 A third option is, of course, to use a network capture tool such as Wireshark to check exactly what is sent over the wire.
 If you are working with HTTPS, you cannot see form submissions in clear text on the wire but instead you need to make sure you can have Wireshark extract your TLS private key from your browser.
 See the Wireshark documentation for details on doing that.